cynic-net/comci/NOTES.md

 Different Tests
 ---------------

-The "test that was run" can be recorded as the command that was run (e.g., "./Test --units-only", "rake test", etc.).
-But we probably want some way of assigning short names to these commands; local (per-repo) configuration might do for this, or we might have a separate branch that contains the configuration file, configuring the short names, commands, and what commits (commit ranges) these commands can be run on.
-Probably the version of the configuration used should be recorded in the test result.
+What commits (commit ranges) tests can be run on should be recorded in the config.
 One problem is that you might create a new test, "./Other-test" in a commit and want to run that test in previous commits.
 We need a way to add that "./Other-test" file to the tree of previous commits when we do the test run, and record which version of that "./Other-test" file was used.

+Probably the version of the configuration used should be recorded in the test result.

 Possibly we could include extra scripts in the configuration branch mentioned above, or have some sort of configuration directive that says, "take these files